m4r35n357/ODE-Playground/README.md

 #### Bifurcation Diagrams:

-Runs a simulation many times for different values of a single parameter, produces turning point data for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
+Runs a simulation many times for different values of a single parameter, uses turning point markers for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
 Optionally, skips initial transient by dropping first (datalines / value) results (10 is usually a good value).

 bifurcation-scan (shell script) ||